gxt-kt/cpp_bad_habits/README.md

 >  Ref: [https://www.youtube.com/watch?v=i_wDa2AS_8w](https://www.youtube.com/watch?v=i_wDa2AS_8w)
 >
-> And I have merged some chapters that the content is similar or can be discussed together.
+>  - I have merged some chapters that the content is similar or can be discussed together.
 >
-> And I also delete several chapters that too simple or no necessary to talk about.
+>  - I also delete several chapters that too simple or no necessary to talk about.

 ## 1. Do not use `using namepsace std` on global scope